Residencies: June 1 – Sept 30, 2018

 Who is eligible to apply?

-Artists with professional standing in their fields, as well as emerging artists, are eligible to apply.
-MacDowell encourages artists from all backgrounds and all countries in the following disciplines: architecture, film/video arts, interdisciplinary arts, literature, music composition, theatre, and visual arts.
-Unfortunately, students who are enrolled in a degree program at the time of the application deadline are ineligible for a residency and therefore cannot apply.
+MacDowell encourages applications from artists representing the widest possible range of perspectives and demographics.
+Emerging and established artists may apply in the following disciplines: architecture, film/video arts, interdisciplinary arts, literature, music composition, theatre, and visual arts.
+Applicants who are enrolled in undergraduate or graduate degree programs as of the date of application are ineligible for a residency and therefore cannot apply.
+Doctoral candidates who have finished all coursework may apply.

 What is the cost of a residency?
 Is financial aid available?